josecampana/Deconstruction_is_your_friend/loops.md

 #### .map()
 A member of the triforce.
-It iterates over an array and return a new array array with the same number of items as the original.
+It iterates over an array and return a new array with the same number of items as the original.

 ![](./img/triforce.png)